pagopa/pagopa-api-config/README.md

 - docker
 - account on dockerhub

 > 👀 The docker account is needed to be able to pull the image oracle-db-ee and for which accept the Terms of Service via web.
 [Open this link](https://hub.docker.com/_/oracle-database-enterprise-edition) and click on "Proceed to Checkout" button.

+Remember to login to the local docker with `docker login` command

 ### Run docker container
 `docker-compose up --build`